QCrypt/website-2024/content/sessions/__excursion.md

 ---
-title: 'Lab Tours and Excursions (click for more details)'
+title: 'Lab Tour and Excursion to Cíes Islands (click for more details)'
 format:
 tags:
   - other